 - Have a friend, family member or trusted neighbor check on your house.

 - Give the person your house keys and security codes (if necessary).

-If you're going on a short trip, ask a friend or family member to take in the papers.
-Your house should look occupied while you're gone
+WHN TIP – Take in the Paper: If you’re going on a short trip, ask a friend or family member to take in the papers.
+Your house should look occupied while you’re gone.